docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 individually hidden.
 To add to a window w:
 w.add ("panel" [, bounds, text, {creation_properties}]);
 bounds: Optional.
-The element’s position and size.
+The element's position and size.
 A panel

 whose width is 0 appears as a vertical line.
 A panel whose height is 0 appears as a horizontal line.